mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 > I was provided this information by Joseph Briggs who received it in a private message on speedsolving.com from someone by the name of Mitja.
 The user credited Rok Sosič as the creator of the F2L pairing technique.

-In the September, 1981 issue of Cubism for Fun, the technique is described and credited to René Schoof [9].
+In the September, 1981 issue of Cubism for Fun, the technique is described and credited to Rene Schoof [9].

 ![](img/CFOP/F2L/Schoof.png)

 > Thanks to Georges Helm and Ron van Bruchem for this information.

-According to Ron van Bruchem, the technique appears two months later in December 1981 in a book by Frans Schiereck called _De Hongaarse Kubus Voor Doordraaiers_ [10, 11].
+According to Ron van Bruchem, the technique appears two months later in December 1981 in a book by Frans Schiereck called De Hongaarse Kubus Voor Doordraaiers [10, 11].

 ![](img/CFOP/F2L/Schiereck1.png)
 ![](img/CFOP/F2L/Schiereck2.png)
+In June 1984, a table of F2L pair solutions was published in Cubism For Fun by Guus Razoux Schultz [12].

+<ImageCollage
+images={[
+{ src: require("@site/docs/3x3/Methods/img/CFOP/F2L/SchultzF2L1.png").default},
+{ src: require("@site/docs/3x3/Methods/img/CFOP/F2L/SchultzF2L2.png").default}
+]}
+/>

 ### Jessica Fridrich's Story

 For several years in the online community, it was believed that the totality of CFOP had been created by Jessica Fridrich.
-However, some in the community were aware of the 1981 Cubism for Fun newsletter and the appearance of the F2L pair technique in _De Hongaarse Kubus Voor Doordraaiers_.
-In July, 2003, Ryan Heise posed the question to the community as to the origin of the F2L pair technique [12].
-Jessica Fridrich responded by saying that she wasn't sure of the origin and that she learned of the technique from friends in college [13].
+However, some in the community were aware of the 1981 Cubism for Fun newsletter and the appearance of the F2L pair technique in the mentioned books.
+In July, 2003, Ryan Heise posed the question to the community as to the origin of the F2L pair technique [13].
+Jessica Fridrich responded by saying that she wasn't sure of the origin and that she learned of the technique from friends in college [14].
 They had been using the technique, although in a basic form.
 Fridrich found solutions for additional cases to speed up solving the first two layers.

 ![](img/CFOP/F2L/Fridrich1.png)

-Before developing her website, Fridrich described the method on the Cube Lovers mailing list [14].
+Before developing her website, Fridrich described the method on the Cube Lovers mailing list [15].

 ![](img/CFOP/F2L/Fridrich2.png)

-Fridrich developed the website for the method in January, 1997 [15].
+Fridrich developed the website for the method in January, 1997 [16].

 ![](img/CFOP/F2L/Fridrich3.png)